pokonski/robot/README.md

   - `WEST`

 - `REPORT`

   prints out the current position and direction of the Robot

 - `MOVE`

   moves Robot by one tile in the direction it was looking

 - `LEFT`

   rotates Robot counter-clockwise relative to the current direction

 - `RIGHT`
   rotates Robot clockwise relative to the current direction

+**Note**: Every command will be silently skipped if the Robot is not placed on the board before.